 • Parent partnership services is a service for parents to help them understand more about formal procedure.
-Parent Partnership Service Website: www.lancashire.gov.uk/PPS made during the year , was reviewed an d ravised May 202 4 it will be appro ved by the governing board.
-This policy was reviewed an u reviseu May 202 4.
+Parent Partnership Service Website: www.lancashire.gov.uk/PPS information a nd information report will be reviewed every year .
+It will also be updated if any changes to the ire made during the year.
+It will be app roved by the governing board.
+This policy was reviewed and revised April 2025.